cincuranet/blog/_posts/2014-05-21-233459-wrapping-event-based-asynchronous-pattern-eap-into-task-based-asynchronous-pattern-tap.md

 <!-- excerpt -->

 And indeed it's not difficult.
-The original question used [`ReverseGeocodeQuery`][5] class, but because I don't have Windows Phone SDK etc. installed I went to good old [`SmtpClient`][6]. :) I first tried to write some generic wrapper that would work no matter what class you're using, but it turned out to be kind of not nice method to call - at least for me.
+The original question used [`ReverseGeocodeQuery`][5] class, but because I don't have Windows Phone SDK etc. installed I went to good old [`SmtpClient`][6] (just to make sure, `SmtpClient` _does_ support TAP from .NET 4.5). :) I first tried to write some generic wrapper that would work no matter what class you're using, but it turned out to be kind of not nice method to call - at least for me.
 Too much clutter.

 Anyway here's now to wrap `SmtpClient`'s EAP into TAP.